 The Company has a supplemental executive retirement plan (SERP).
 The SERP provides retirement benefits to the Company's executive officers and certain other designated key employees.
 The SERP is an unfunded, non-qualified defined contribution retirement plan, and all contributions under the plan are unfunded credits to a notional account maintained for each participant.
 Under the SERP, the Company will generally make annual contributions to a retirement account based on age and years of service.
 The participants in the plan receive contributions ranging from 5% to 35% of salary and annual cash bonus, which totaled \$2.2 million, \$1.2 million and \$1.2 million during 2016, 2015 and 2014, respectively.
 The Company recorded compensation expense of \$1.4 million, \$2.1 million and \$1.6 million in general and administrative expenses during 2016, 2015 and 2014, respectively.
-The Company may also make discretionary contributions to a participant's account.
-During 2016, 2015 and 2014, the Company paid \$1.4 million, \$3.7 million and \$3.0 million, respectively, to eligible participants in the SERP.
+The Company paid \$1.4 million, \$3.7 million and \$3.0 million, respectively, to eligible participants in the SERP.